Community Foundation for Greater Buffalo

 Application System: All applications are submitted electronically through the Foundant Grant Lifecycle Manager.
 No paper, emailed, or PDF applications are accepted.

-• Must align with one or more of the foundation's four Community Goals and their detailed Solutions
+The Community Foundation's competitive grants process operates as a single-stage application.
+Applicants submit a full application that must align with one or more of the foundation's four Community Goals and their detailed Solutions.

-Application Cycles: The competitive grants process typically operates on an annual cycle with specific deadlines.
+Application Cycles: The competitive grants process typically operates on an annual cycle with deadlines usually in early spring.
 Some named funds (e.g., Garman Family Foundation) offer two cycles annually.

-Technical Issues: Contact Sarah Johnson at sarahj@cfgb.org with your name, organization, EIN, and detailed problem description.
+Technical Issues: Contact Sarah Johnson at sarahj@cfgb.org with your name, organisation, EIN, and detailed problem description.

 Decision Timeline